Skip navigation

 What happens during a bone marrow test?

 Bone marrow aspiration and bone marrow biopsy procedures are usually done at the same time.
-A health care provider will collect the marrow samples for testing.
+A provider will collect the marrow samples for testing.
 Usually, the samples can be collected in about ten minutes.
+The procedure may be done in a hospital, provider's office, or clinic.

 Before the procedure, you may be asked to put on a hospital gown.
 Your blood pressure, heart rate, and temperature will be checked.